Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Cambridge Glycoscience

 Looking to bake the perfect treat with a sugar substitute that can mimic not just the sweetness, but the gooey caramelization and sticky sweetness that typically only comes from real sugar?
-Well YC company Cambridge Glycoscience has the sweetener for you.
+Well, YC company Cambridge Glycoscience has the sweetener for you.
 The company expects to produce its sugar substitutes at a cost that can make low- and no-sugar foods even more accessible for mainstream consumers.
 So toss that corn syrup and get ready for a new flavor revolution.

 Their manufacturing process will let them produce their sugar substitute at scale and they have a patent portfolio to protect their innovation.
 Notably, they have signed letters of intent with five companies already, including Haribo.